tarwn/lessthandot-hugo/blogs/content/posts/2012-07-03-monitoring-and-logging-as-a-service-common-bits.md

 ```
 These examples are actually more wordy than I would like.
 If I were building this as part of a production application, I would refactor them down to take explicit arguments or infer some of the values, reducing the size of each call even further.

-## &#8220;Sensitive Settings&#8221;
+## “Sensitive Settings”

 The Sensitive Settings library is just a quick settings library I threw together so I could prevent my API keys for these services from getting committed to github.
-The library is referenced by the website and unit test projects, each of which have a prebuild step to copy the &#8220;sensitive.config&#8221; file from the solution folder to their build target folders.
+The library is referenced by the website and unit test projects, each of which have a prebuild step to copy the “sensitive.config” file from the solution folder to their build target folders.

 ## LoggingTests

 The LoggingTests folder is really just a way for me to easily test small chunks of the libraries without firing up the interface.
-These aren&#8217;t real unit tests and that should serve as a second reason not to download and attempt to use the Logging library in a production application. 🙂
+These aren't real unit tests and that should serve as a second reason not to download and attempt to use the Logging library in a production application. 🙂

 ## Onward to the Reviews